pbolduc/FlakeGen/README.md

 * Generator written in C#
 * Generated Guid style ids directly sortable
+* Thread-safe - simple lock is used around generation of id values
 * Id is composed of:
-    * **time - 64-bits** - milliseconds since the epoch (Jan 1 1970)
+    * **time - 64-bits** - the UTC milliseconds since the epoch (Jan 1 1970)
     * **configured instance id - 48 bits** - it can be MAC address from a configurable device or database sequence number or any other 6 bytes identifier
     * **sequence number - 16-bits** - usually 0, incremented when more than one id is requested in the same millisecond and reset to 0 when the clock ticks forward.
 Rolls over every 65536 per machine.
+No protection for overflow.
+A really fast machine would be required to overflow the sequence number.
+On a [Intel Core i7-3740QM CPU @ 2.70 GHz](https://www.cpubenchmark.net/cpu.php?cpu=Intel+Core+i7-3740QM+%40+2.70GHz&id=1481), approximately 16m id values can be generated per second.
+It would take 65,536,000 id/second before an overflow would occur.

+## Usage Guidlines

+* Create a single instance per process